Convex and concave decompositions of affine $3$-manifolds: Preliminary

 Any affine $3$-manifold covered by an affine Hopf $3$-manifold or a half-Hopf $3$-manifold satisfies the premises of the theorem.
 Thus, it is an affine Hopf $3$-manifold or a half-Hopf $3$-manifold.

 \end{proof}

-\begin{cor} Let $M$ be a closed real projective $3$-manifold.
-Suppose that $M_J$ is a domain $\Omega$ in $\SI^3$ with isolated boundary point $x$.
-Then $M$ is projectively diffeomorphic to an affine Hopf $3$-manifold. \end{cor} \begin{proof} Let $S$ be an $\eps$-sphere, $0< \eps < \pi/4$, in a neighborhood of $x$ in $\Omega$.
-A component $U$ of $\SI^{3} - S$ contains $x$.
-Since $M_{J}$ covers a compact manifold, there exists a deck transformation $g$ so $g(S) \subset U$ by Lemma \ref{lem:disj}.
-If $g$ represented as a positive scalar times a unipotent matrix in any subspace $V'$ of $\bR^{4}$ with $x\in \SI(V)$, then $\SI(V')\cap S$ cannot go into $\SI(V')\cap U$ under $g$.
-Thus, $g$ acts on a subspace $W$ of $\SI^{3}$ disjoint from $x$ and acts as an affine transformation on the affine space $\bH^{o}$ bounded by $W$.
+\begin{corollary} Let $M$ be a connected closed real projective $3$-manifold.
+Suppose that $M_h$ is a domain $\Omega$ in $\SI^3$ containing a smoothly embedded sphere $S^2$ of codimension one bounding an $3$-ball $B^3$ in $\bR^3$ for an affine subspace $\bR^3 \subset \SI^3$, and $B^3$ is not contained in $\Omega$.
+Then $M$ is projectively diffeomorphic to an affine Hopf $3$-manifold. \end{corollary} \begin{proof} A component of $\SI^3 - S^2$ is the $3$-cell $B^3$ in an affine patch.
+So, $B^3$ is in a properly convex domain.
+Since $M_{h}$ covers a compact manifold, there exists a deck transformation $g$ so that $g(S^2) \subset B^3\cap \Omega$ by Lemma \ref{lem:disj}.
+Then $g(B^3) \subset B^3$ since the outside component of $\SI^2 - g(S^2)$ is not contained in a properly convex domain.
+By the Brouwer fixed-point theorem, $g$ fixes a point in the interior of $B^3$.
+Since $g$ sends the closure of the neighborhood of $x$ bounded by $S^2$ into itself, a simple argument shows that the one-dimensional subspace in $\bR^{4}$ in the direction of $x$ has the largest norm of multiplicity one for the linear representative of $g$.
+Thus, $g$ acts on a hyperspace $W$ of $\SI^3$ disjoint from $x$ and acts as an affine transformation on the affine space $\bH^{o}$ bounded by $W$ and containing $x$.
+Here, $B^3 \subset \bH^o$ clearly.
 Proposition \ref{prop:diskf} implies that $x$ is an attracting fixed point of $g$ on $\bH^{o}$.